Former Centerton firefighter sentenced to 20 years in prison

-The victim, now 19, told the court Jordan Thompson had taken two years of her life, but she would not allow him to take anymore from her.
+The victim, now 19, told the court Jordan Thompson had taken two years of her life, but she wouldn't allow him to take any more from her.

-Thompson, 36, of Centerton pleaded guilty Tuesday to sexual assault; distributing, possessing or viewing sexually explicit conduct involving a child; and engaging a child in sexually explicit conduct.
-The plea was under an agreement Drew Miller, Thompson's attorney, reached with Sarah Phillips, deputy prosecutor.
+Thompson, 36, of Centerton, pleaded guilty Tuesday to sexual assault; distributing, possessing or viewing sexually explicit conduct involving a child; and engaging a child in sexually explicit conduct.

 Thompson was battalion chief with the Centerton Fire Department when he was arrested at the department in November 2018.

-The victim made a statement to the court.
-Thompson and the teen were not in the same room at the time; the hearing was conducted through video conferencing.
+Thompson and the teen weren't in the same room when she made a statement to the court.
+The hearing was done through video conferencing.

 "I was assaulted," she said.
 "I was used.
 I was manipulated.
 I was betrayed.
 I was hurt."

-Still, she said she wakes up every day and smiles, laughs, bakes, reads and does what makes her happy.
+She wakes up every day and smiles, laughs, bakes, reads and does what makes her happy, she said.

 "This case and what he did will always be a part of my past, but it will never define me," she said.
 "I am not the stupid girl who was manipulated.
 I am the girl who was strong enough to get through it all."